ryogrid/anime-illust-image-searcher/README.md

 ## Use Character Image Feture Based Reranking Mode (Optional)
 - Reranking based on similarity calculation with [Quantized CCIP(Contrastive Anime Character Image Pre-Training) model](https://huggingface.co/deepghs/ccip_onnx)
-- Additional index data preparation is needed
+- **Additional index data preparation is needed**
   - $ python gen_cfeatures.py --dir "IMAGE FILES CONTAINED DIR PATH"
-    - PyPi modules on [requirements_features.txt](./requirements_features.txt) are needed insted of modules described on [requirements.txt](./requirements.txt)...
+    - **PyPi modules on [requirements_features.txt](./requirements_features.txt) are needed insted of modules described on [requirements.txt](./requirements.txt)...**
     - You should use venv (virtualenv) to use isolated python environment and 'onnx-runtime-gpu' module may be crash at your machine...
-      - If 'onnx-runtime-gpu' module is not worked, please uninstall it and install normal 'onnx-runtime' ...
+      - If 'onnx-runtime-gpu' module is not worked, please uninstall it and install normal 'onnx-runtime'...
     - Best of luck!

 ## Usage (Binary Package of Windows at Release Page)